 Speak With a New York City Employment Discrimination Lawyer Today

 There are legitimate medical reasons for declining to hire a job applicant.
 Using a medical evaluation as a pretext for retaliation against an employee or job applicant who asserted his or her legally protected rights in court is not one of them.
-If you have sustained any kind of illegal discrimination or retaliation in the hiring process and need to speak with a qualified New York employment law attorney about your options, contact the offices of White, Nisar & Hilferty, LLP., today.
+If you have sustained any kind of illegal discrimination or retaliation in the hiring process and need to speak with a qualified New York employment law attorney about your options, contact the offices of Mahir S. Nisar, Attorney at Law, today.